-Tier 1 and first-round Tier 2 project proposals are due in early-mid June (see Important Dates sidebar).
+Project proposals are due in early June (see Important Dates sidebar).
 Projects are to be completed and piloted in at at least one course section by the following Fall semester, and expanded to additional course sections in the following semesters.

-IMPORTANT: The Provost eFellows Program is NOT the same as the CERTI Faculty Mini-Grant for Educational Research.
+The Provost eFellows Program is not the same as the CERTI Faculty Mini-Grant for Educational Research.
 The funding comes from different sources.
-Anyone interested in applying for a CERTI Educational Research mini grant should read the information HERE .
-(View a Comparison Chart between eFellows funding and CERTI Mini-Grant funding.)
+Anyone interested in applying for a CERTI Educational Research mini grant should read the information here.

 eFellows Program Benefits

 Beyond the monetary incentive of the mini-grant, participation in the eFellows Program ensures access to instructional design and technology expertise constructed to help you be successful.
 As part of the eLearning Community of Practice (eCoP), you will have ample opportunities to engage with your peers in discussions and discovery about many aspects of eLearning approaches.
 You will be part of the campus community that helps our campus achieve its eLearning goals.
 In addition, you will enhance the learning environment and outcomes for your students.
 Blended learning is especially effective for enhancing courses that are problem-based-learning focused.

 According to many veteran eFellows and eMentors, you will gain a better understanding of the learning that is occuring, or not, in your course, and be better able to focus your time on the aspects that matter most.
 Your students will benefit from increased opportunities for collaboration, interaction with the material in multiple formats—some of which are more effective for different learning styles—flexibility in schedules, and more.

 - Attend a Building Blocks for Course Design Workshop

 - Meet with instructional designers throughout the project